bartektenDev/FireLink/README.md

 variable: deviceToken.
 In the quotations paste the token you copied.
 Then save the file and you're all set!
 Now just open the chrome://extensions/ tab again and on FireLink click the refresh icon to make sure everything is set.
-Now go to any websites and click on the FireLink extensions.
+Now go to any websites and click on the FireLink extension.
 You will see the title of the website along with the link below it.
 Just click "send" and you will instantly recieve the notification on your device!